Supporting Teachers • Promoting Learning

 - make sure we never try to “force” anything

 I have written about this in much more detail here:

 In his book Memoirs of an Accompanist, Helmut Deutsch confides,

 “I give masterclasses at various universities, conservatoires, opera studios and other institutions, and I always feel that I learn just as much as the students.
 Sometimes even more.”

 To grow in our ability and confidence as teachers, we need to evaluate and reflect on lessons.
 If we don’t recognise and learn from our mistakes, how can we develop?

-It’s easy to see that when a person has a relaxed persona those around them settle into a happier frame of mind too.
-Conversely, when a person has a lot of nervous energy, this too is infectious.
+It’s easy to see that when a person has a relaxed persona, those around them settle into a happier frame of mind too.
+Conversely, when a person has a lot of nervous energy, this too can be infectious.

 Anxiety in students is a huge issue.
 Every piano teacher will surely have heard the immortal words:

 “I played this fine at home!”